Irena Šinko

-Irena Šinko (born 5 January 1964) is a Slovenian government official and lawyer.
-She serves as the minister of agriculture, forestry and food of the Republic of Slovenia since 2022.
+Irena Šinko (born 5 January 1964) is a lawyer and former Slovenian government official.
+She served as the minister of Agriculture, Forestry and Food of the Republic of Slovenia from 2022 until her dismissal in 2023.

 Early life and career

 Šinko graduated with a degree in agricultural engineering from the University of Ljubljana and in law at the University of Maribor.
 She worked as a technologist in a feed factory in Lendava.
-From 1995, she headed the department of Agriculture and economy in the administrative unit of Murska Sobota.
-Between 2010–2018, she served as the director of the state fund for Agricultural and Forest land.
+From 1995, she headed the department of Agriculture and Economy in the administrative unit of Murska Sobota.
+Between 2010 and 2018, she served as the director of the state fund for Agricultural and Forest Land.

-In June 2022, on the recommendation of the Freedom Movement, she took the position of the minister of agriculture, forestry and food in the government of Robert Golob.
+In June 2022, on the recommendation of the Freedom Movement, she took the position of the minister of Agriculture, Forestry and Food in the government of Robert Golob.

+On 4 October 2023 Robert Golob sent a proposal to the National Assembly for her dismissal.
+A disagreement with the prime minister over the timely disclosure of possible pesticide contamination in some food products and nutria trapping in Ljubljana led to her leaving the government.
+She was dismissed at an extraordinary session on 13 October 2023; the dismissal was supported by 49 of the 62 deputies present.